Bizzy Bees has been serving the village of Wootton since 1972.

 Learning through play and interactions in an environment where we promote an atmosphere of mutual respect, and encourage children to achieve their own goals in learning.
 This enables them to be happy, confident, creative, social and enthusiastic to learn moving on in their learning journey.

-Waiting list: we currently have a waiting list for September 2020.
+Waiting list: we currently have a waiting list.

-Please get in touch if you would like a place for September 2020 onwards.
+Please get in touch if you would like a place for September 2021 and onwards.

 To help fulfil the physical, intellectual, emotional, social, cultural and societal development of each child.